-In order to be admitted to any of the four undergraduate majors (Communications, Integrated Strategic Communications, Journalism, or Media Arts and Studies) offered
+In order to be admitted to any of the four undergraduate majors (Communications, Integrated Strategic Communications, Journalism, or Media Arts and Studies) offered by the College of Communication and Information (CI), an applicant must fulfill the following requirements:

-- 1. enrollment in the University of Kentucky (students are considered for acceptance by the College only after acceptance by the University). - 2. completion of 30 semester hours of course work; - 3. minimum 2.0 cumulative grade-point average; - 4. completion of appropriate premajor requirements as stated below for each major: - (a) Communication-completion of COM 101; CIS/WRD 110; COM 252; CIS/WRD 111; COM 249 with a minimum cumulative GPA of 2.00 or greater in these courses. - (b) Journalism-completion of JOU 101, JOU 204 (grade counts double) and any political science course with a minimum cumulative GPA of 3.00 or greater in these courses. - (c) Integrated Strategic Communication-completion of PSY 100, ISC 161, and ISC 261 or JOU 204, and a statistics course (e.g. STA 200, STA 291) with a minimum cumulative GPA of 3.00 or greater in these courses. - (d) Media Arts and Studies-completion of MAS 101, MAS 201, TEL 201, and a statistics course (e.g. STA 200, STA 291) with a minimum cumulative GPA of 2.00 or greater in these courses. - 5. completion of UK Core requirement areas I-VIII. - 6. submission of an application form
+- enrollment in the University of Kentucky (students are considered for acceptance by the College only after acceptance by the University); - 2. completion of 30 semester hours of course work; - 3. minimum 2.0 cumulative grade-point average; - 4. completion of appropriate premajorpre-major requirements as stated below for each major: - (a) Communication-completion of COM 101; CIS/WRD 110; COM 252; CIS/WRD 111; COM 249 with a minimum cumulative GPA of 2.00 or greater in these courses. - (b) Journalism-completion of JOU 101, JOU 204 (grade counts double) and any political science course with a minimum cumulative GPA of 3.00 or greater in these courses.

+- (c) Integrated Strategic Communication-completion of PSY 100, ISC 161, and ISC 261 or JOU 204, and a statistics course (e.g. STA 200, STA 291) with a minimum cumulative GPA of 3.00 or greater in these courses. - (d) Media Arts and Studies-completion of MAS 101, MAS 201, TEL 201, and a statistics course (e.g. STA 200, STA 291) with a minimum cumulative GPA of 2.00 or greater in these courses. - 5. completion of UK Core requirement areas I-VIII- - 6. submission of an application form.

 Students meeting these requirements will be designated as "majors" or as students with Upper-Division standing in the program to which admission is granted.
-Any student not meeting one or more of these requirements may be granted "premajor" status in one of the majors.
+Any student not meeting one or more of these requirements may be granted "premajorpre-major" status in one of the majors.